 Elemental Powers: All over the place with the Devil Arms, ranging from fire, to ice, to thunder, to light.
 Also the demon themselves, which are often stated to use determinated elements in order to appear in a solid form.

 Eleventh Hour Superpower: The Sparda Devil Trigger in 1, which only works against Mundus and nowhere else.
 Without cheating of course.
 Also Yamato and Dark Slayer in 4, except they can be used elsewhere and aren't especially overpowered.

 Essence Drop: May be the Trope Codifier for modern action games.
 Demonic blood comes in three flavours: red (currency), green (health) and white (Devil Trigger gauge).

-Establishing Character Moment: The first cutscene in the first game does a good job of introducing Dante.
-He jokes to a woman who drove a motorcycle through his front door, points a sword when she looks like she can be hostile but doesn't use it, lauphs off being impaled and electrocuted, sends a motorcycle flying with bullets and calmly takes the sword out of his chest.
-Character estabillished.
+Establishing Character Moment: The first cutscene in DMC1 does a good job of introducing Dante.
+He jokes to a woman who drove a motorcycle through his front door, points a sword when she looks like she can be hostile but doesn't use it, laughs off being impaled and electrocuted, sends a motorcycle flying with bullets and calmly takes the sword out of his chest.
+Character established.